awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

    }
    ```

-1. Create a customized administrator role in your adminstrator account, as detailed in [Set Up Advanced Permissions Options for Stack Set OperationsSet Up Permissions to Control Target Account Access](#stacksets-prereqs-multiadmin)\.
+1. Create a customized administrator role in your administrator account, as detailed in [Set Up Advanced Permissions Options for Stack Set OperationsSet Up Permissions to Control Target Account Access](#stacksets-prereqs-multiadmin)\.
 Include a trust relationship between the customized administrator role and the customized execution roles which you want it to use\.

    The following example includes an `sts::AssumeRole` policy for both the **AWSCloudFormationStackSetExecutionRole** defined for the target account, as well as a customized execution role\.